seanlowe/obsidian-timelines/README.md

 - `divHeight`: how tall you would like the timeline to be
 - `minDate`: minimum end-cap to prevent scrolling or viewing before this date
 - `maxDate`: maximum end-cap to prevent scrolling or viewing after this date
+- `type`: horizontal-specific key.
+Pass `flat` in order to render a horizontal timeline.

 ### Using an HTML code block for static rendering